Phnom Penh Travel Report Between Tradition and Modernity: My Journey through Phnom Penh

 Local Specialties

-Cambodian cuisine pleasantly surprised me.
+Cambodian cuisine really surprised me in a positive way.
 Unlike in Thailand , where the food is often very spicy, dishes in Cambodia are rather mildly seasoned.
-My favorites included Bor Bor, a chicken rice soup, and Fish Amok, a mild fish curry.
-I was also particularly impressed by the variety of Korean and Indian influences found in many restaurants and shops.
+My favorites included Bor Bor, a chicken rice soup, as well as Fish Amok, a mild fish curry.
+I was also especially impressed by the range of Korean and Indian influences you’ll find in many restaurants and shops.

 The Night Market

 An absolute must for every visitor is the Night Market in Phnom Penh.
-Here you can try a variety of local dishes at affordable prices.
-From Bor Bor to fermented noodles, there is something for every taste.
-In addition to the culinary offerings, there are also many stalls with clothing and bags, where you often encounter fake products.
+Here you can try a wide variety of local dishes at affordable prices.
+From Bor Bor to fermented noodles, there's something for every taste.
+In addition to the culinary offerings, there are plenty of stalls selling clothes and bags, though you’ll often run into fake products here.

 Night Market